Carlosman1996/commsman/TASK.md

 TODO: MQTT

-TODO: add_widget method of custmo qgridlayout must save by key, so accessing its elements can be easier and more clear than an index.
+TODO: add_widget method of custom qgridlayout must save by key, so accessing its elements can be easier and more clear than an index.

 TODO: repository layer with relationships, not joins.